mgenkin/Attention-Project/README.md

 In the non-learning model, the agent simply chooses a direction to move in that's at right angles to the direction of the closest obstacle.

 In the learning model, the agent incurs a cost that corresponds to the closeness to the closest obstacle, and a neural network is trained to predict that cost.
 The input to the network is the agent's vision (`views`) and the direction (encoded as a one-hot vector), concatenated into one vector.
-Then the model is used to predict possible cost for each direction choice, and the direction with minimum predicted cost is chosen.
+Then the model is used to predict cost for each direction choice, and the direction with minimum predicted cost is chosen.

 ##### =)